ethereum/ethereum-org-website/public/content/refi/index.md

 - **Liquidity is concentrated in a small number of liquidity pools** that can be freely traded by anyone.
 Large organizations as well as individual users can use these pools without manual searches for sellers/buyers, participation fees, or prior registration.
 - **All transactions are recorded on public blockchains**.
 The path each carbon credit takes due to trading activity is traceable forever as soon as it is made available in the DCM.
 - **Transaction speed is nearly instant**.
 Securing large amounts of carbon credits via the legacy markets can take days or weeks, but this can be achieved in a few seconds in the DCM.
 - **Trading activity occurs without intermediaries**, which charge high fees.
-Digital carbon credits represent a 62% cost improvement compared to equivalent traditional credits, according to data from one analytics firm.
+Digital carbon credits represent a significant cost reduction compared to traditional credits.
 - **The DCM is scalable** and can meet the demands of individuals and multinational corporations alike.

 ### Key components of the DCM {#key-components-dcm}